Why banks need to learn from their technology counterparts

 The financial services industry has gone through some drastic changes, not least the methods with which individuals complete financial transactions.
 From gold, to cash, to phones, methods of paying for goods have come a long way in a short space of time.

-Today, transactions are being processed from the comfort of home or on the move thanks to the evolution of mobile technology.
-Apple has revolutionised this new development with its product Apple Pay, a digital payments platform which offers a cheaper, faster alternative to old-skool financial payment processes like Swift.
+Today, transactions are being processed in the comfort of home or on the move thanks to the evolution of mobile technology.
+Apple has revolutionised this new development with its product Apple Pay, a digital payments platform which offers a cheaper, faster alternative to old-school financial payment processes like Swift.
 Does being cheaper, however, mean it is good enough to ensure trust and security?

-Banks are still currently one of the most trusted institutions when it comes to handling and storing customer data.
-However, consumer trust and banking cybersecurity postures will be tested by criminals.
+Banks are still currently one of the most trusted institutions in handling and storing customer data.
+However, consumer trust and banking cyber security postures will be tested by criminals.
 One only has to look at the recent security breach at TalkTalk, which affected thousands of its customers, who are now battling to reclaim their personal information stored online.

 Digital interactions will be the primary way customers and their banks connect with each other.
 Mobile banking accounts for almost a third of all interactions between bank and customer.
 According to Brett King, founder of Moven, there has been a 90 per cent reduction in bank branch visits, which coincided with the evolution of digital banking.
 The public are voting with their finger tips and traditional banks must ensure customers have a consistent experience, no matter where they visit.